 The New Year is almost here, and with it comes an opportunity to live a healthier life.
-While that means many people will dream up dozens of resolutions to forget in the coming months, this New Year we have a different idea: Take advantage of your health coverage in 2017.
+While that means many people will dream up dozens of resolutions to forget in the coming months, this New Year we have a different idea: Take advantage of your health coverage in 2018.
 If you already have insurance, you can get started with our New Year’s check list now.
-If not, make sure you enroll for coverage by December 30, 2016, so you can qualify for coverage as soon as January 15, 2017.
-Either way, here are five things to keep in mind to start off 2017 with a bang.
+Here are five things to keep in mind to start off 2018 with a bang.

 - Start a dialogue with your doctor and schedule a physical

 Having a conversation with your doctor can reveal a lot of things about your health.
 Not only will your doctor understand your current health circumstance more than most, he or she can recommend specific changes and treatments to keep you healthy throughout the year.
 If you’re not sure what sort of questions to ask your doctor, check out one of our older posts.

 You can buy the latest and greatest television, but no amount of high definition will help you see better.
 So take a second in 2018 to have your eyes checked and make sure you’re seeing the world the way it was meant to be seen.